 - Criteria method.
 Create a clear criterion that works for you.
 Mine are the Five F’s: Faith, Family, Friends, Fitness, and Finances.
 Score requests on your time against your list of criteria.

 - The Innovation = Ranking method.
-When it comes to innovation use your funnel and ranking process to create a list of “next best ideas.”
+With innovation, use your funnel and ranking process to create a list of “next best ideas.”
 These are the ideas based on their ranking score from the FIRE framework.
 With the ranked lists of your ideas, force a decision that says something like each quarter we will fund the idea with the highest score.

 - The Trust but Verify method.
 Apply the old Ronald Reagan maxim “Trust your decision but verify.”
 If the decision is not delivering the result you expected, then adjust.

 These 4 ways to deal with FOBO will help you be aware of your own FODA and change.
 We will never have perfect information and, therefore, will never make the perfect decision.
 So, make your decision and move on.
-For any questions or comments send me an email.
+For questions or comments, send me an email.

 To hear about how the fear of a better option (FOBO) can paralyze decision-making, listen to this week's show: 4 Ways to Deal with FOBO (Fear of a Better Option).